ECTS | Code | Availability |

 The general objectives of this curricular unit are:

-– acquisition of skills on general programming concepts
+– Acquisition of skills on general programming concepts

-– plan and develop solutions in the form of algorithms for solving different types of problems
+– Plan and develop solutions in the form of algorithms for solving different types of problems

-– know the syntax of a programming language and implement the developed algorithms.
+– Know the syntax of a programming language and implement the developed algorithms.

 1. Have basic skills for analyzing problems and structuring algorithms to solve them